 Supporting Maasai communities in northern Tanzania with their sustainable pathways out of poverty, which promote wellbeing and dignity for all, in harmony with the wildlife.

 The Community Health Education Programme gives information which is opening people’s minds to ways of improving their well being.
 Since the classes started pregnancy clinic attendance and immunisation uptake have increased dramatically.
 The classes are giving information and encouraging discussion about the harmful practice of FGC (Female Genital Cutting) traditionally performed on all girls at puberty, and to ending child marriage.
-These practices are now reducing.
+People are now voluntarily reducing these practices.

 In 2020, our health teaching included Covid-19 preventative measures: safe distancing, hand washing and avoiding gatherings.
 The government initially closed schools and stopped all public meetings, but schools are now open again and meetings allowed.
 During the necessary restrictions our Covid-19 teaching was done via social media, using dramas created by local Maasai groups.